HotRAP: Hot Record Retention and Promotion for LSM-trees with Tiered Storage: Design Implementation

 \subsection{How to pick an SSTable to compact}

-In the leveling compaction strategy, every time a level reaches its capacity, we pick an SSTable and merge it into the next level.
+When a level reaches its capacity, we pick an SSTable and merge it into the next level.
 Typically, we calculate a score for each SSTable and pick the one with the highest score.
-For example, RocksDB defines the score as $\frac{\text{FileSize}}{\text{OverlappingBytes}}$ by default, in which \emph{OverlappingBytes} represents the number of bytes in the input SSTables (the overlapping SSTables at the target level) of the target level.
-It is substantially a cost-benefit metric: \emph{FileSize} is the benefit, and \emph{(FileSize+OverlappingBytes)} is the cost, in which \emph{FileSize} is optimized out without affecting the ordering of scores.
+For example, RocksDB defines the score as $\emph{FileSize} / \emph{OverlappingBytes}$ by default, in which \emph{OverlappingBytes} represents the total size of the target level's SSTables whose key ranges overlap with the key range of the picked SSTable.
+This is essentially a cost-benefit trade-off score: \emph{FileSize} is the benefit, and $(\emph{FileSize}+\emph{OverlappingBytes})$ is the cost, in which \emph{FileSize} is optimized out.

-However, the benefit-cost score needs some revision in \hotrap{}.
-During an inter-tier compaction in \hotrap{}, i.e., the start level is in \fastdisk{} while the target level is in \slowdisk{}, hot records in the chosen SSTable in the start level will be retained in the start level.
-Therefore, the benefit should be \emph{(FileSize-HotSize)}, the cost should be \emph{(FileSize+OverlappingBytes)}, and the benefit-cost score should be $(\text{FileSize-HotSize})/(\text{FileSize+OverlappingBytes})$.
+However, the cost-benefit score needs some adjustment to better support \hotrap{}.
+During a cross-tier compaction from \fastdisk{} to \slowdisk{} in \hotrap{}, hot records in the chosen SSTable will be retained in the source level.
+Therefore, the benefit becomes $(\emph{FileSize} - \emph{HotSize})$, and the cost is still $(\emph{FileSize} + \emph{OverlappingBytes})$.
+Their ratio is the new cost-benefit score.

-\hotrap{} estimates the \emph{HotSize} of an SSTable by summing up the size of hot records in the corresponding range in each level of \ralt{}.
-The estimated \emph{HotSize} is an over-estimated value.
+\hotrap{} estimates the \emph{HotSize} of an SSTable by querying \ralt{} about the hot set size in the corresponding range (\S\ref{subsection:ralt}).
+Recall that the obtained \emph{HotSize} is an overestimation.
 Therefore, it is possible, although very unlikely, that all benefit values are zero.
-If we choose the SSTable with the minimum cost value in this case, infinite compactions can occur: a hot SSTable is chosen over and over again without compacting any record to the target level.
-To address this issue, \hotrap{} chooses the oldest SSTable for compaction if all benefit values are zero.
+In this case, \hotrap{} falls back to choose the oldest SSTable for compaction.